 1. Disconnect the connector on the actuator harness.
 2. Using a T-30 torx wrench, remove the mounting cap screw from the driveshaft side of the actuator.

-3. Remove the mounting cap screw from below the actuator on the suspension side.
+3. While holding the actuator firmly forward, tighten the front cap screw to hold the actuator in place; then install but do not tighten the two remaining cap